chrisrzhou/datanaut.io/_posts/2015-01-29-organizing-dns-and-datanaut.md

 ---
 layout: post
-author: Chris Zhou
 title:  Organizing DNS and Datanaut
 summary: Buying a domain, registering IPs
 date:   2015-01-29 00:07:00
-edited: 2015-01-31 00:19:00
 category: site
+tags: [dns, aws, route-53, IP]
 ---

 Today, I spent a good 6+ hours working on learning how to register a domain and subdomains to other IP addresses.
 I ended up deciding to organize my future sites with the `datanaut.io` domain.

 I bought this domain on [AWS Route 53][] and researched about DNS and IPs, as well as rerouting your domains and sub-domains to other IPs and CNAMEs.

 This will allow me to organize future subdomains in possibly this fashion: